 5.1 Term.
 This Agreement shall remain in effect from the Effective Date until terminated by mutual agreement of the IETF Trust and all Operational Communities that are parties to this Agreement at such time, or until such time as the IETF Trust no longer owns the IANA Intellectual Property.

 5.2 Withdrawal of an Operational Community.
 In addition to termination of this Agreement as a whole, an Operational Community may, upon sixty (60) days prior written notice to the other Parties, withdraw from this Agreement and thereby terminate this Agreement with respect to itself only.
-This Agreement shall automatically be modified to reflect the withdrawal of such withdrawing Operational Community, including, without limitation, by reducing the size of the CCG correspondingly, for example, from nine (9) to six (6) members.
+This Agreement shall be modified to reflect the withdrawal of such withdrawing Operational Community, including, if applicable, by reducing the size of the CCG correspondingly, for example, from nine (9) to six (6) members or by reflecting the replacement or substitute of a new entity or organization as the signing Party representing the affected Names Community, Number Community or Protocol Parameter Community, as the case may be.

 5.3 Effects of Termination.
 The provisions of Articles 4, 6 and 7 of this Agreement shall survive any termination hereof in accordance with their terms.